Simon Lazard: California gold rush

-Gold Exchange and Expanding Business
+Gold exchange and expanding business

 From the first they dealt in gold dust, in exchange for goods to miners, then as separate purchase of precious metal bullion (or, in reality, a crude dore bar), which they shipped back to France for assay and sales.
-Beginning with a shipment in March 1851 of $5,000 in nuggets and dust, by 1853 they had shipped over a quarter-million dollars worth of precious metals.
+Beginning with a shipment in March 1851 of $5,000 in nuggets and dust, by 1853 they had shipped over a quarter-million dollars' worth of precious metals.
 Simon’s initial trade-dust and bullion business expanded to include currency exchanges and banknotes.

 Profits from these activities were funneled into real estate investments, offerings of loans and mortgages, and other businesses, part of what had become a bank in all but name.
 About 1860, looking for new business opportunities, Simon purchased a part of the Mission Woolen Mills and, later, the Pacific Woolen Mills, which profited from government contracts especially during the Civil War.

 Simon, or rather Lazard Frères & Co., expanded its investments, especially after the 1859 silver discovery of the Comstock Lode in Nevada.
 With Joseph Aron, Elie and Simon managed silver-bullion shipments between California and Paris and helped finance the Sutro Tunnel Company to bore four miles into the hill below the lode.
 Aron served as the tunnel-company president before moving to New York City in 1876.
 The firm also loaned funds to operations and became part owners, usually through mortgage foreclosures of mining properties, including the Brunswick mine on the lode and the rich Raymond & Ely silver mine at Pioche, Nevada.
 These sometimes risky speculations continuously caused rifts among the more conservative brothers and their extended family.

-Humanitarian Activities
+Humanitarian activities

 Simon was also active in the wider social and political movements.
 In October 1850, he joined with 12 other young men to form San Francisco’s Eureka Benevolent Society.
 They provided funds and help with those who might be in want.
 During the early years, antiforeigner sentiment was felt for non-English speakers and as tensions rose some anti-French violence was threatened.
 Civil law calmed the situation, but, in 1851, Simon with his multi-lingual brothers became American citizens, he said that it was "a mere formality, but the law required me.”
 Simon became active in the People’s Reform Party, organized to expose fraud in local government, cut taxes, and expand the liberal vote.
 He also was active later in the French Benevolent Society of California.
 Lazard Frères also donated funds to an odd mix of causes: the Polish independence movement, the National Sanitary Fund of the Civil War era, a Jewish child threatened by Italian priests in Rome, and a national French Patriotism movement of the Franco-Prussian War era.
-In 1871, when those in San Franciscans raised funds to aid the victims of the Franco-Prussian war in France, they sent the 112,000 francs to Simon to distribute.
+In 1871, when those in San Franciscans raised funds to aid the victims of the Franco-Prussian War in France, they sent the 112,000 francs to Simon to distribute.